-When you want to find a Christian boarding school for boys, ages 10-17, that also offers vocational training that can lead your loved one to a successful and productive career, please consider Triangle Cross Boys Ranch in rural Wyoming.
+When you want to find a Christian boarding school for boys, ages 10-17, that also offers vocational experiences that can lead your loved one to a successful and productive career, please consider Triangle Cross Boys Ranch in rural Wyoming.

 What is Horsemanship/Horse Training?

 A horse trainer is a professional who instructs and prepares horses for racing, riding, showing or policing.
 This involves working with horses to help them adapt to human contact, respond to commands, communicate with the rider and control behavioral issues.
-Horse trainers focus on the horse’s exercise, nutrition, relationship with their rider and their overall well-being.
+Horse trainers focus on the horse’s exercise, nutrition, relationship with their rider, and overall well-being.
 Horse trainers also teach riders how to work with the horses.
 1

 Personality and Skills needed:

 Horse trainers are investigative and enterprising.
 Horse trainers tend to be predominantly investigative, so they are quite interested people who often like to spend time alone with their thoughts.
 They also tend to be enterprising, which means that they are usually quite natural leaders who thrive at influencing and persuading others.
 2

 A horse trainer analyzes a horse’s behavior and uses this information to correct problems such as kicking, biting, dominance assertion, and head tossing.
 This could mean that trainers are bitten, kicked, or thrown off the horse.
 Trainers also assess other behaviors like nervousness, restlessness, and bolting.
 Trainers use different methods to get horses to respond to them such as giving them treats, or other forms of positive reinforcement when the horse does something well.
 To get the horses used to human contact, trainers will use their voice and physical contact.
 2